Vehicle registration plates of Tajikistan: 2009/2014 Series

 The plate design is black characters on a white background.
-On the left, the state flag of the Republic of Tajikistan is applied, under which the car code “TJ” is written, followed by four digits, two smaller letters and two digits indicating the region of registration.
-A two-row license plate has also been developed, where four numbers are placed in the top row, and letters and the region code in the bottom row, however it has only been issued on trailers.
+On the left, the state flag of the Republic of Tajikistan is applied, under which the country code “TJ” is written, followed by four digits, two smaller letters and two digits indicating the region of registration.
+A two-row license plate has also been developed, where four numbers are placed in the top row, and letters and the region code in the bottom row, which however has only been issued on trailers.
 Since 2014, the size of letters and numbers is the same.

 License Plate Fonts

 The 1996 Series uses the registration plate font of the Russian standard.

 The 2009 Series uses a mix of registration plate fonts.
 The numbers are of the Polish standard whereas the letters are of the Russian standard.

 The 2014 Series uses the registration plate font of the Polish standard.

 Legal Entity / Organizational Vehicle registration plates

 1996 Series

 1996 series of Tajik legal entity registration plates.

 The series differs from the format of plates of private individuals in that the letter is placed after the numbers in the serial.